chriskpeterson/vuepress2/docs/writingsamples.md

 Below, I've listed some of the programs I work on with a link to a writing sample for each.

-## Poly CCX Business Media Phones / UC Software
+## Poly CCX Business Media Phones with UC Software

 [Writing sample](polysamples.md)